srishtimishra24/acute-kidney-injury-prediction/README.md

 ---

 ## Repository Structure

-├── model.py # Submission entrypoint; trains model and generates aki.csv
+├── model.py            # Submission entrypoint; trains the model and generates aki.csv
 ├── requirements.txt    # Python dependencies

-├── Dockerfile # Provided container configuration (unchanged)
+├── Dockerfile          # Provided container configuration (unchanged) ├── README.md           # Project documentation

-├── README.md
+├── training.csv        # Training dataset used to fit the model (local / Docker-mounted)
+├── aki.csv             # Output file containing AKI predictions (generated at runtime)

 Training data, test data, and generated outputs are intentionally excluded from the repository.
 These files are supplied to the program by the automated testing environment at runtime.